SHINU4RATHOD/Gentleman-Jones/README.md

 ---

 ## 📬 Need Help?
-If you get stuck, open an issue on GitHub or ask for help in the project discussions!
+If you get stuck, open an issue on GitHub or ask for help in the project discussions